Pool Buying and Building Process:

 Schedule an in-home meeting to get all of your thoughts and ideas on paper.
 Todd will be able to brainstorm with you about your vision for your backyard and provide a finalized estimate for the project.
 He can also explain any of the pool options available and answer any further questions you may have.
 If you have not already emailed us a copy of your plat of survey it is essential that you have a plat of survey available for us at this meeting.
 Please make sure the survey you provide us with is full sized as faxed copies or smaller versions will not be in scale and will be of little value.
 The Plat of Survey helps enable us to see any property restrictions that may limit where on your property your pool, pool equipment, patio, and any other accessories can be installed.

-Once you have decided on the pool model, decking, and options you would like, it’s time to sign a contract and secure a place on our construction schedule.
-Signing a contract secures your place in our schedule, enables us to order your pool shell, and also allows us to start the building permit process with your local municipality.
+Once you have decided on the pool model and options you would like it’s time to sign a sales agreement and submit your deposit in order to secure a place on our construction schedule.
+Signing a sales agreement and submitting your deposit secures your place in our schedule, enables us to order your pool shell, and also allows us to start the building permit process with your local municipality.